cycleplatform/docs-portal/docs/reference/environments/services/loadbalancer/traffic.md

 ![load balancer router](https://static.cycle.io/portal-docs/environments/traffic-router.png)

 1. Destination - container destination for the request.
-2. Latency - the latency of the connection between lb <-> destination (measured by ICMP packet).
+2. Latency - the latency of the connection between lb and destination (measured by ICMP packet).
 3. Requests - the number of requests (total).
 4. Connections - amount of traffic transmitted / received.
 5. Success Rate - amount of times in % that the connection was successful.